My Story (and I’m sticking to it)

 I spent my youth exploring the myriad attractions and challenges of Miami, Charlotte and New York City, never spending much more than one year in any single place until I became a boarding student at Eastern Military Academy and finally found stability.
 Even as a sophomore there my philosophical and social consciousness was awake and my mind was busy questioning why in an abundant world so many people suffered on so many levels, questions yet to be answered.
 My quest led me to study political science and history during the turbulent 1960’s at the Citadel, the Military College of South Carolina, a unique place where opposing philosophies clashed and melded in an environment that stressed duty, honor and truth.

-After graduation from college (and a brief adventure trying to find myself and get to know my long lost father in Venezuela) I returned to Eastern Military Academy where I eventually headed the Departments of Foreign Languages and Social Studies and for a brief time served as president of its International Division.
+After graduation from college (and a brief adventure trying to find myself and to get to know my long lost father in Venezuela) I returned to Eastern Military Academy where I eventually headed the Departments of Foreign Languages and Social Studies and for a brief time served as president of its International Division.
 While at Eastern, I attended St. John’s University, School of Law, where I earned the degree of juris doctor and then attended the graduate division of the New York University, School of Law, where I earned a post-doctoral degree (LL.M.) in international legal studies.

-I then practiced law for a decade or so, serving in public and corporate positions as well as in private practice, but eventually became a strategic planning consultant.
+I then practiced law for a decade or so, serving in public and corporate positions as well as in private practice, but eventually became a strategic planning and political consultant.
 During that time I experienced the greatest boon a man can have becoming father to three amazing sons, Billy, Alex and Edward.

 I am extremely interested in sustainable regional development activities in the Eje Cafetero region of Colombia and in the evolution of a Latin American nation-state modeled loosely on the European Union (I feel copying institutions would be a mistake but learning from them is wise).
 I am also passionately interested in furthering my artistic career as a poet, writer and literary translator and reigniting my long dormant love of drawing and painting.